Else Kröner-Fresenius Foundation: Activities

 The main focus of the Else Kröner-Fresenius Foundation is financing clinically-oriented biomedical research.
 Research proposals from all fields of medicine are considered.
 As of 2016, roughly 1300 projects have been funded, totaling over 200 million euros.
 It is one of the largest private foundations in Germany.

 Else Kröner Memorial scholarships

-In 2002, the Foundation awarded the first of two scholarships.
+In 2002, the foundation awarded the first of two scholarships.
 Due to high demand and the high quality of applications since 2007, the foundation has awarded five scholarships every year.

 Science awards

-The Foundation grants or supports various scientific prizes, including the Else Kröner-Fresenius Immunology Award and the Else Kröner Memorial Award of the German Interdisciplinary Association for Intensive and Emergency Medicine.
+The foundation grants or supports various scientific prizes, including the Else Kröner-Fresenius Immunology Award and the Else Kröner Memorial Award of the German Interdisciplinary Association for Intensive and Emergency Medicine.

-Winner of the first-ever Else Kröner-Fresenius Award in Immunology was Ruslan Medzhitov, in 2013.
+The winner of the first Else Kröner-Fresenius Award in Immunology was Ruslan Medzhitov, in 2013.
 This prize is handed out every four years and is worth 4 million euros, 500,000 of which goes directly to the researcher, with the remainder being project-directed.

 In 2023, the foundation awarded a 2.5 million euro prize to immunologist Akiko Iwasaki for work on post-acute viral syndromes like Long COVID and ME/CFS.